-Investment Rate of Return: 7.50%
+Investment Rate of Return: 7.25%

 Retirement Age: Experience-based table of rates that are specific to the type of eligibility condition.
-Last updated for the 2017 valuation pursuant to an experience study of the period 2014-2016.

-Mortality: For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+Last updated for the 2017 valuation pursuant to an experience study of the period generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
 For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
 For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
-The IMRF specific rates were developed from the RP-2014 Employee
+The IMRF specific rates were developed from the RP-2014 Employee Mortality